factorial-io/haproxy-config/readme.md

 # dockerized haproxy

-this docker container provides haproxy and a small python script which will recreate its configuration when the file /tmp/haproxy gets changed
+this docker container provides haproxy and a small python script which will recreate its configuration from available docker hosts when the file /tmp/haproxy gets changed

 ## How does it work